-CoreLogic® (NYSE:CLGX), a leading residential property information, analytics and services provider, today reported financial results for the quarter ended March 31, 2013.
+CoreLogic® (NYSE:CLGX), a leading global property information, analytics and data-enabled services provider, today reported financial results for the quarter ended March 31, 2014.

 First Quarter Financial Highlights

 First quarter revenues totaled $310.4 million, a 6% decline from prior-year levels, as market share gains, organic growth and acquisition-related revenues partially offset the impact of an estimated 60% decline in mortgage origination volumes.
 TPS revenues fell 11% to $169.3 million as the benefit of market share gains in payment processing were more than offset by the impact of lower mortgage origination volumes and project-related document processing and retrieval revenues.
 D&A revenues fell 2% to $142.5 million driven principally by the impact of lower origination volumes, unfavorable currency translation and declines in specialty credit and multifamily tenant screening revenues which more than offset growth in insurance and spatial solutions and property information revenues in Australia and New Zealand (Pacific region).